Altadena Now is published daily and will host archives of Timothy Rutt's Altadena blog and his later Altadena Point sites.

 Read More »

-LA County Board of Supervisors Tentatively OKs New Rules for Short-Term Rentals
+LA County Board of Supervisors Expected to OK Rules for Short-Term Rentals

-LA County Board of Supervisors Tentatively OKs New Rules for Short-Term Rentals
+LA County Board of Supervisors Expected to OK Rules for Short-Term Rentals

 CITY NEWS SERVICE

-The Los Angeles County Board of Supervisors Tuesday tentatively approved a suite of new regulations on short-term rentals located in unincorporated areas.
+The Los Angeles County Board of Supervisors is scheduled Tuesday to give final approval to regulations for operating on short- term rentals in unincorporated areas.

-The board voted unanimously to amend the county code regarding businesses licenses, which regulates short-term rentals.
-Under the new rules, hosts with Airbnb or Vacation Rentals By Owner, VRBO, will be required to register and pay a fee of $914 on an annual basis.
+Under the new rules, hosts with Airbnb or Vacation Rentals By Owner, VRBO, would be required to register and pay a fee of $914 on an annual basis.

-The county rules also restrict short-term rentals to a host’s primary residence — prohibiting the use of accessory dwelling units, rent-restricted primary residences and vacation rentals for short-term rental use.
+The county rules would also restrict short-term rentals to a host’s primary residence — prohibiting the use of accessory dwelling units, rent- restricted primary residences and vacation rentals for short-term rental use.

 Additionally, the regulations place restrictions on the number of guests, length of stay and types of events for short-term rentals.
 Companies like Airbnb and VRBO would be required to comply with the new regulations, and establish an enforcement and appeals process for customers who fail to abide by the new rules.